kevinavila/kairos/README.md

 -Bug: Local notifications are deprecated.
 Use UNUserNotifications for iOS 10+

+-Bug: Some months are not displaying all their days

 -Fix: Make month view vertical scrolling

 -Fix: Day view auto layout issues